Missiles cause multiple blasts in western Ukrainian's Lviv - NewsBreak

 Missiles cause multiple blasts in western Ukrainian's Lviv

-KYIV, Ukraine — (AP) — Multiple explosions believed to be caused by missiles struck the western Ukrainian city of Lviv early Monday as the country was bracing for an all-out Russian assault in the east.
+KYIV, Ukraine — (AP) — Multiple explosions apparently caused by missiles struck the western Ukrainian city of Lviv early Monday as the country was bracing for an all-out Russian assault in the east.

 Ukrainian President Volodymyr Zelenskyy vowed to "fight absolutely to the end" in strategically vital Mariupol, meanwhile, where the ruined port city's last known pocket of resistance was holed up in a sprawling steel plant laced with tunnels.

-AP staff witnessed the explosions in Lviv, which has been less affected by the fighting than other parts of the country and was considered to be a relatively safe haven.
+Plumes of thick, black smoke were rising over Lviv after the explosions, which were witnessed by AP staff.
+Lviv and the rest of western Ukraine have not been immune but have been less affected by the fighting than other parts of the country and have been considered a relatively haven.

 With missiles and rockets battering various parts of the country, Zelenskyy accused Russian soldiers of torture and kidnappings in areas they control.